 => false

-I guess that these operations are precise at this point of the post.
-We're executing boolean expressions directly in our IRB console.
-With the power of Ruby, we can compare Integer values with these comparison operators.
+I guess that these operations are clear at this point of the post.
+We’re executing boolean expressions directly in our IRB console.
+With the power of Ruby we can compare Integer values with these comparison operators.

 Logical operators

-However, there are scenarios in which we must assert whether multiple values or expressions are valid.
+There are scenarios, however, in which we must assert whether multiple values or expressions are true.
 In Ruby, we can use logical operators to make these assertions.

 The Boolean operators are:

-I know it is a bit weird, but let's explain this more in detail because it is critical.
-Let's suppose that you want to give access to a user on your webpage, and it depends on the country and the age.
-Accordion to this use case, we have to evaluate the next conditionals
+I know it is a bit weird, but let’s try to explain this more in detail, because it is critical at this point.
+Let’s suppose that you want to give access to a user in your webpage and it depends on the country and the age.
+Accordion to this user case we have to evaluate next conditionals

-1. If a user belongs to an authorized country
+- - If user belongs to an authorized country

-We can see this expression as quickly as the text we expressed above.
-The first line needs to be evaluated to be accurate, AND the second line also needs to consider true.
-If both are true, then the user can access the webpage.
-Let's extrapolate this to a Ruby code.
+We can see this expression as easily as the text we expressed above.
+First line needs to evaluate to true AND the second line also needs to evaluate to true.
+If both are true then the user can access the webpage.
+Let’s extrapolate this to a Ruby code

 2.6.8 :001 > country = "Portugal"